20+ great films for you and your kids to time travel through the last 100 years

 An American Tail

-Animated films are often assumed to be “just” for children, but the best of them use the art form to showcase stories for all ages – which means this is a great film for the whole family!
+Animated films are often assumed to be “just” for children, but the best of them use the art form to showcase stories for all ages – which means this could be a great film for the whole family!
 An American Tail explores the story of immigration, which is something many of us are familiar with as a result of our own family histories with immigration.

 The Fox and the Hound

 A fox and a hound meet and become the best of friends… but as they grow up, will their friendship last?
-They’re told foxes and hound are natural enemies.
+They’re told foxes and hounds are natural enemies.
 This is a classic film with strong lessons about racism contained in it.

 1970s